AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/03-traits.rst

     * Traits are *separate* from types
     * Traits can define associated types and constants

-* Traits allows abstraction over types that share behavior
+* Traits allow abstraction over types that share behavior

 ----------------------
 Simple Trait Example